coinmenace/NLCoin/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run proton-qt.exe.
+Unpack the files into a directory, and then run Proton-qt.exe.

 ### OS X